GASTROINTESTINAL ISSUES

 • Have you done anything that makes your symptoms worse or better?

-After you tackle those questions, the doctor may want to listen to your bowel sounds, tuning into the amount of air or gas stored there, Dr. Zook says.
-The doctor may also press on different areas of the belly to assess tenderness, organ enlargement, or lumps or bumps that shouldn’t be there.
+After you tackle such questions, your doctor may want to listen to your bowel sounds, tuning into the amount of air or gas stored there, Zook says.

-For patients seeing doctors via virtual visits, like at Parsley Health, Dr. Zook says if their symptoms are fairly mild and not overly concerning, she might ask them to press on certain areas of their own belly while showing her through the video camera (if comfortable with this) and reporting any areas that are tender.
+For patients undergoing virtual visits, Zook says she might ask them to press on certain areas of their own belly while showing her through the video camera (if they're comfortable doing so) and reporting any areas that are tender.

-Depending on how the above goes, Dr. Zook says basic labs might be in order to assess for lactose intolerance, or the doctor might opt for stool tests or X-rays.
+Ordering basic labs might be warranted, she adds, to assess for a food intolerance, such as to lactose.
+Or your doctor might opt for stool tests or X-rays.

 The conditions that cause stomach gurgling

-But if those get ruled out, the sounds and sensations of borborygmi might come from a few other, more serious conditions, including:
+If these methods don't help, the sounds and sensations of borborygmi might come from a few other, more serious conditions, including the following.

 • Infections, like bacteria, yeast, or parasites